okpy/ok/documentation/api.md

 Parameter | Type | Description
 ---------- | ------- | -------
 members | List | List of members if available.
-If there is no group, this value is equal to `[]` assignment | Dictionary | The assignment name and the course info.
+If there is no group, this value is equal to `[]`

 See example output for fields.
 `member['status']` is either "pending" or "active"